ellosykageni/chromadbbounty/README.md

 Install the dependencies listed in requirements.txt.
 Run:
   `pip install -r requirements.txt`

-The primary dependencies are:
+The primary dependencies are:</br>
-transformers: To load the pre-trained embedding model.
+transformers: To load the pre-trained embedding model.</br>
-sentence-transformers: Specifically for handling and encoding sentences using SentenceTransformer.
+sentence-transformers: Specifically for handling and encoding sentences using SentenceTransformer.</br>
-chromadb: A vector database to store and retrieve embeddings.
+chromadb: A vector database to store and retrieve embeddings.</br>
 gradio: For creating the web interface.

 ### 4. Model Setup (Medical Embedding Model)